 In short venture, capitalists help direct money to good ideas and innovations that currently cannot receive funding.
 In return for their investments, they receive a stake within the company.
 The basic idea here is to invest in a startup long enough until it is big enough to be acquired by another company or go public in the markets.

-How does Venture Capital work?
+How Venture Capital works?

+Let’s try to understand how venture capital works!
 When it comes to venture capital there are mainly 4 players involved.
 The first three as seen above are entrepreneurs with brilliant ideas and wealthy individuals and institutions.
 Lastly comes the investment bankers whose role we will take a look at in a while.